arduino/tooling-rfcs/RFCs/0002-pluggable-discovery.md

 ```

 The `error` field must be set to `true` and the `message` field should contain a description of the error.

+Once in "event" mode, the discovery is allowed to send `add` and `remove` messages asynchronously in realtime, this means that the client must be able to handle these incoming messages at any moment.

 The `add` event looks like the following: